frconor-ebook/meditations/_posts/2025-05-08-the-good-shepherd.md

 We can consider that in one way or another, we are all to be the good shepherds of all the people that God has placed at our side.
 All those neighbors, friends, relatives---they\'re all there for a reason, and we have a duty to help them through example and prayer.

-There was a father once who was bringing his children to a playground and he asked the man at the gate, "What were the charges?"
+There was a father once who was bringing his children to a playground and he asked the man at the gate, "What are the charges?"
 It was a certain amount for adults, a certain amount for children, and children under the age of seven years of age were free.

 "And what age are your children?"
 The father said, "Well, they\'re eight and nine."